mirjak/draft-kuehlewind-shmoo-remote-fee/draft-kuehlewind-shmoo-remote-fee.md

 # Financial impact

-Online meetings have lower costs than in-person meetings, however they still come with expenses, as do other services that the IETF provides such as mailing lists, document access over the datatracker or other online platforms, or Webex accounts for working groups and other roles in the IETF.
+Online meetings have lower costs than in-person meetings, however, they still come with expenses, as do other services that the IETF provides such as mailing lists, document access over the datatracker or other online platforms, or support for videoconferencing, e.g with Webex accounts for working groups and other roles in the IETF.

 These and other running costs of the IETF are also cross-financed by income generated through meeting fees.
 The intention of this document and the principle stated herein is not to make participation